England Ireland Find Havens

 Image: Michael Harpur

-A mile and a half above Netley and north of a line joining Hythe Pier and Weston Shelf, there is a maximum speed limit of 6 kn.
-At night the helmsman should keep watch for several large unlit mooring buoys off Hythe and the opposite side of the fairway.
-Hi-speed, Ro-Ro ferries and large ships operate in this part of Southampton Waters.
+1½ miles above Netley and north of a line joining Hythe Pier and Weston Shelf, there is a maximum speed limit of 6 kn.
+At night, the helm should keep watch for several large unlit mooring buoys off Hythe and on the opposite side of the fairway.
+Likewise, high-speed Ro-Ro ferries and large ships operate in this part of Southampton Waters.

 Hythe Marina Village's entrance with Dock Head in the backdrop